 Twenty-five states—Arizona, California, Connecticut, Delaware, Georgia, Hawaii, Idaho, Illinois, Indiana, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New York, Nevada, Oregon, Rhode Island, South Dakota, Tennessee, Vermont, Virginia, Washington and West Virginia—and the District of Columbia, Guam, Puerto Rico and the Virgin Islands have banned hand-held electronic personal device use by all drivers.
 Legislatures in other states have prohibited hand-held cell phone or all cell phone use by younger drivers, school bus drivers or in certain zones.

 Of the states without hand-held bans for all drivers, 21 have primary enforcement texting bans for all drivers.
 Ohio and Nebraska have secondary enforcement texting bans, Missouri has a primary enforcement texting ban for drivers under 21, and Montana has no bans.

 *NCSL closely monitors the latest developments in distracted driving legislation.
-Many states that have passed hand-held phone bans and texting bans provide for various exemptions for emergencies, law enforcement, emergency medical technicians, firefighters, state DOT employees, etc. For more information about exemptions, please contact Samantha Bloch.
+Many states that have passed hand-held bans and texting bans provide for various exemptions for emergencies, law enforcement personnel, emergency medical technicians, firefighters, state DOT employees, etc. For more information about exemptions, please contact Samantha Bloch.